Onykia Docs

 Packages

 Typst documents pull in libraries with #import.
-To resolve them, you need to fetch the package tarballs and feed it to the engine.
+To resolve them you give the engine two things:

-• package ask handler - given a (namespace, name, version), return the package's .tar.gz bytes.
-Called lazily.
+• package handler - given (namespace, name, version), return the package's .tar.gz bytes.
+Called lazily, on import.

-• setRemotePackages - feed the engine a package index so autocomplete and version resolution know what exists, before any import is written.
+• setRemotePackages - feed an index so autocomplete and bare-version resolution know what exists before any import is written.
+Optional.

 const core = new Core({